-The Graduate and Health Professions Student Affairs office (GHPSA) assigns all optometry students advisors.
-Advisors work with students to facilitate their success in optometry school.
+The Graduate and Health Professions Student Affairs office (GHPSA) provides advising services and assigns faculty advisors to all optometry students.
+GHPSA staff and faculty advisors work with students to facilitate their success in optometry school.
 Students may elect to choose and/or switch advisors.
-Resources including time management planning and tutoring are available to help students in their academic success.
+Resources including time management planning and tutoring, study skills assessments, and individual advising sessions are available to help students in their academic success.